-Editor’s Note: I have long-since been doing mic rebuilds with my own components (no longer with MP kits – as awesome as they are).
+Editor’s Note: Since writing this article, I have been doing mic mods and builds with my own components (no longer with MP kits – as awesome as they are).
 See my custom shop for info about my current flavors of mic rebuilds.
+Now please enjoy the article!

 Continuing with the DIY tradition started with my MP573 Preamp, I decided to try my hand at building some microphone kits.
 Microphone-Parts makes all sorts of mod kits and separate parts for upgrading or building microphones.
 For a little bit of an up-sell price, you can get hand-matched pairs of capsules so I thought this would be a good way to get a nice matched pair of mics.
 Over the last several months, I kept my eye out for cheap MXL990s on Reverb to use as donor mics and I eventually found a working one for $30 and a broken one for $10.
 I ordered them while in the Caribbean this winter and they were waiting for me when we got home in April.